Roman Catholic Archdiocese of Tuam: Province and geographic remit

 The Archdiocese extend from Achill Island in the West to Moore parish on the River Shannon, a distance of 193 km, and it the largest in the country.
-Geographically split north/south by the two lakes, Loughs Mask and Corrib, Tuam has pastoral charge of the largest Gaeltacht area in Ireland and of six island parishes.
-It also contains the major pilgrimage centres of Knock Shrine and Croagh Patrick.
+Geographically split north–south by the two lakes, Loughs Mask and Corrib, Tuam has pastoral charge of the largest Gaeltacht area in Ireland and of six island parishes.
+It also contains the major pilgrimage centres of Knock Shrine and Croagh.

-The absence of continuity in territory makes Tuam's diocesan boundary unique.
 The Kilmeen portion of Leitrim parish is surrounded by the Clonfert diocese.
 Moore parish is surrounded by the dioceses of Clonfert, Ardagh and Clonmacnoise and Elphin and includes an exclave of Clonfert.
 Both these parishes have been part of Tuam since medieval times.
 Shrule parish, now part of Galway diocese, is nestled in the Tuam geographical area in the east of Lough Corrib.
 Originally, it belonged to the medieval Diocese of Cong.
 But in south Connemara, 'extraterritorial' enclaves alternate between Tuam and Galway in a patchwork pattern.
 This situation may be explained by a number of factors: Galway's late emergence as a diocese in 1831; the unusual topography of islands, inlets and lakes; and the late population settlements on Connemara.
 Also, there was the influence on Annaghdown diocese, stretching across Lough Corrib.
 A partial rectification took place in 1890 when Galway exchanged Killannin parish for parts of Carraroe.
 This disturbance only formed a partial solution.

 The present Archdiocese contains parts of counties Mayo, Galway and Roscommon, including Achill Island, the Aran Islands and the towns of Athenry, Ballinrobe, Castlebar, Clifden, Claremorris, Tuam and Westport.